How Far, How Fast, How Fit?

 “Initially, when we went into a marketplace it was a lot about shortening health-care costs,” Monahan explains.
 “It still is, though as important, if not some-more important, is employers know that by improving somebody’s health, employees are some-more productive.”

-Fitlinxx works with around 100 partners, including WedMD, National Jewish Health and U.S. Preventive Medicine, that customize a products for businesses and individuals.
+FitLinxx works with some-more than 50 partners, including WebMD, National Jewish Health and U.S. Preventive Medicine, that customize a products for businesses and individuals.

 “We’ve seen conspicuous results,” Greenberg adds.
 “Companies typically customarily get a tiny commission of [employees] for wellness or smoking-cessation programs, customarily one percent.
 With a programs, 50 percent rivet and 6 months after signing adult 75 percent of them are still doing it.”